thi-ng/umbrella/packages/geom-trace-bitmap/tpl.readme.md

 {{pkg.description}}

-This package extracts user selectable single-pixel width line segments in horizontal, vertical and diagonal (45°) directions and/or extracts as pixels 2d point cloud.
-The main [`traceBitmap()`](https://docs.thi.ng/umbrella/geom-trace-bitmap/functions/traceBitmap.html) function supports a predicate function to filter qualifying pixel values, options to control which line orientations should be considered (and in which order) and a 2x3 matrix to transform extracted points (coordinates).
+This package provides an extensible setup to extract user selectable single-pixel width line segments in horizontal, vertical and diagonal (45°) directions and/or single pixels 2d point cloud.
+The main [`traceBitmap()`](https://docs.thi.ng/umbrella/geom-trace-bitmap/functions/traceBitmap.html) function supports a predicate function to filter qualifying pixel values, options to control which line orientations should be considered (incl. providing custom ones and in which order of application), as well as a 2x3 matrix to transform extracted points (pixel coordinates).
 See [`TraceBitmapOpts`](https://docs.thi.ng/umbrella/geom-trace-bitma/interfaces/TraceBitmapOpts.html) and example below for details.